FrancescoZanti/podman-elk/README.md

     SERVER_NAME: kibana.example.org
 ```

-Please refer to the following documentation page for more details about how to configure Kibana inside Docker
+Please refer to the following documentation page for more details about how to configure Kibana inside Podman
-containers: [Install Kibana with Docker][kbn-docker].
+containers: [Install Kibana with Podman][kbn-podman].

 ### How to configure Logstash